- 1 Using Offline Mode of Cachly

 Tapping the + on the right will prompt you to Create a list by entering a name for it.
 After entering a name, you can tap Save to complete creating a new empty list or tap Cancel to exit without creating a new list.
 The new list will appear at the top of your existing lists.

-When editing you can manually reorder your lists using the gray triple bars at the far right.
+Sort lets you manually reorder your lists using the gray triple bars at the far right.
 Touch the bars and drag the list entry to where you want it.
-Finally, you can do a bulk reorder by tapping Sort.
-This lets you sort all the lists by Title, Date, or Cache Count.
-Tapping Done in the Offline Navigation Bar exits Edit mode.
+Tapping Options in the title area sorts all the lists by Title, Date, or Cache Count.
+Tapping Done in the Offline Navigation Bar exits Sort mode.

-Tapping the ••&bull action button at the right of a list entry line provides actions you can perform on that list.
+Tapping the ••• action button at the right of a list entry line provides actions you can perform on that list.

 - Rename: Enter a new name for the list